zinarr1/crosshairZ/README.md

 ---

-Im still working on it so if there is any bug please conntet to "zinarr" in discord
+I'm still actively working on this project, so if you find any bugs or have suggestions, feel free to contact me on Discord: zinarr